henrrich/worksample/README.md

 * one call to Discogs API to get the profile description information
 * for each album, make one call to CoverArtArchive API to fetch its image links

-So for each incoming request, we need to make 1 + 1 + number of albums external REST API calls in total, and running all these calls in sequence will significant increase the response time due to network latency.
+So for each incoming request, we need to make 1 + 1 + numberOfAlbums external REST API calls in total, and running all these calls in sequence will significant increase the response time due to network latency.

 In the implementation, the Discogs API call and all the CoverArtArchive API calls will be executed in parallel separated threads.